MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-map-excel.md

-1. Copy and paste the table into a new Excel workbook.
+1. Copy and paste the table into a new data source.
+In this example, we are using an Excel workbook.

 1. Select one of the cells, and then on the Home tab in the ribbon, select **Format as Table** and choose any style, and then **OK**.